 What is Epigenetics?

 The "epi" in epigenetics means "above" the genome.
 The genome is simply the DNA of an individual.
 The "epi" part is a methyl group—or a group of molecules—that literally sit above the DNA.
 This methyl group can turn genes on and off.

-Until recently, science thought our DNA alone made up what we are and what we are to become, but the emerging science of epigenitics is now proving that this methyl group also has control of what we are and will become simply by turning genes on and off.
-Poor nutrition and extreme stress can cause changes in this methyl group causing genes to be turned on and off.
+Until recently, scientists thought our DNA alone made up what we are and what we are to become, but the emerging science of epigenetics is now proving that this methyl group also has influence over what we are and will become simply because of the possibility for genes to turn on and off.
+Poor nutrition and extreme stress can cause changes in this methyl group, causing genes to be turned on or off.

 Epigenetic changes appear to occur with great stress or nutritional deficiencies.
 Much of these changes can be reversed with a return to a healthy, low-stress lifestyle.
 The research being done focuses more on long-term stresses and malnutrition such as a study of Holocaust survivors and epigenetic changes in their offspring.